TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/WorkflowExplained/Index.rst

    :width: 600px

 As you can see, our workflow is a bit different, simply because we do not allow to push right back to our Git repository.
-We use an 6-eye principle to ensure proper quality assurance and Gerrit_ helps us here - but let's go over the workflow step by step.
+We use a 6-eye principle to ensure proper quality assurance and Gerrit_ helps us here - but let's go over the workflow step by step.

 #.
 You clone or pull as usual and do changes to the codebase.
 #.
 When trying to push back to the Git repository, you will not be allowed to do so.
 In fact, the only entity that may push